bedaria/Nexus/README.md

 # Nexus

-In an effort to streamline the daily interactions between teachers, felllows and students, our dashboard provides all of the calendars, announcements, documents onto one dashboard.
+In an effort to streamline the daily interactions between teachers, fellows and students, our dashboard provides all of the calendars, announcements, documents onto one dashboard.

 Technologies:
 Angular2